pyacq/pyacq/doc/streams.rst

 4. **Reassembly:** Each connected input stream independently receives data chunks and reassembles the stream.
-5. **Post-filtering:** The reconstructed stream data is passed through another arbitrary sequence of filtering functions before being made available to the stream user.
+5. **Post-filtering:** The reconstructed stream data is passed through another user-defined sequence of filtering functions before being made available to the stream user.

 When transmitting plain data streams, Pyacq tries to maximize throughput by